KristinChoudhry/TechWriting/configuration.md

 # Configure Rate Uploads

-This article explains how to configure the Standard Rate Loader to apply bulk pricing updates from CSV files.
+This article explains how to configure the Rate Loader to apply bulk pricing updates from CSV files.
 You will prepare the data, upload it, map fields, validate, and apply updates.

 Prerequisites:
 - Role: Billing Administrator or Pricing Manager